Utilizing Measurable Employee Recognition Criteria to Transform Your Workplace

-Employee recognition is capable of transforming an organization.
+Recognition in the workplace is capable of transforming an organization.
 A new study from Gallup and Workhuman®, “Unleashing the Human Element at Work: Transforming Workplaces Through Recognition,” shows recognition improves multiple facets of the employee experience.
-With an effective employee recognition program, employees are:
+Using measurable employee recognition criteria to track the success of your program can help create a culture where:

 - 73% less likely to “always” or “very often” feel burned out